-There’re some branches of Atsuta Horaiken in Nagoya city, and we chose one of the branch close to Jingumae station.
+After we saw Nagoya castle, we went toward Atsuta Jingu shrine.
+Speaking of Nagoya, Hitsumabushi is the most popular foods.
+And Atsuta Horaiken (あつた蓬莱軒) is the most popular hitsumabushi restaurant in Nagoya.
+There’re some branches of Atsuta Horaiken in Nagoya city, and we chose one of the branch close to Atsuta Jingu.

 Of course, we prayed.
 They are dedicated to Atsuta no okami.

 At first, condiments for hitsumabushi was served.

-Our lunch was served about 15 minutes after we ordered.
+Our lunch was served in 15 minutes.

+We ordered one umaki.
+They divided into two and served.
 Umaki is rolled eel omelet (tamagoyaki).
-Fat of eel and soft egg is good 🙂
+Fat of eel and soft egg is good.

+Mostly eel is served in the box or bowl around east Japan, but in Nagoya, hitsumabushi is the most popular way of eating eel.
 At first, we ate it without anything.
 The sauce wasn’t too sweet and it was good.

 Third, as ochazuke.
 Because the eel was so fatty, we got tired of eating just a little.
 But the ochazuke had refreshing taste and then we could eat more with pleasure 🙂

-About Atsuta Horaiken Jingu branch (あつた蓬莱軒 神宮店)
+Name Atsuta Horaiken Jingu (あつた蓬莱軒 神宮店)